Young’s 38 points lead Hawks past depleted Clippers, 108-99

 “Our guys are up for the challenge,” Lue said.
 “No excuses. … Hopefully they can get back and join the team soon.”

-The Clippers’ new lineup struggled early on with perimeter shooting.
-Los Angeles made only two of its first 11 3-point shots.
+The Clippers’ patchwork lineup struggled early on with perimeter shooting.
+Los Angeles made only two of its first 11 3-point shots and 8 of 26 overall.

-Ibaka had 13 first-half points to help the Clippers to a 48-43 lead at the break.

 TIP-INS

 Clippers: Lue said he was eager to see his backups have an opportunity to make a bigger contribution.
-G Terance Mann made his first start of the season after making eight starts in his 2019-20 rookie season.
-Jackson made his second start and Luke Kennard made his third start.
-“They’ve been preparing,” Lue said.
-“They work on their game every day … make sure they’re getting better in their craft.”
+G Terance Mann had 10 points in his first start of the season.
+Jackson made his second start and Luke Kennard had 13 points.

 Hawks: Young (back spasms) and Capela (sore right hand) returned after missing one game.
 F Cam Reddish (right Achilles tightness) was held out. … The team wore its new City Edition MLK jerseys for the second time, honoring Atlanta native Dr. Martin Luther King’s legacy. … John Collins had 11 points with 11 rebounds and set a career high by blocking five shots.